ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 **Image 1 OCR:**
 ```
 **Image Description:**
-This image contains an abstract network or connection pattern with nodes and lines.
-The nodes are small dots, and they are connected by thin lines.
-The connections form a web-like structure primarily concentrated on the right side of the image, while the left side remains mostly blank with fewer connections.
-The overall style is minimalistic and geometric, typically used for visualizations related to technology, networks, or data connections.
-The background is white, and the lines and nodes are in dark and light shades of gray or black.
+This image shows a network of interconnected nodes and lines arranged in a web-like pattern.
+The nodes are represented by dark dots, and they are connected by thin lines, forming a geometric, abstract structure against a white background.
+The design appears to represent a digital or technological network, such as a neural network, data connections, or a molecular structure.
+The pattern is mostly concentrated on the right side and bottom left of the image, leaving the central and upper left areas mostly empty.
 ```
 ![Image 1](page1_img1.jpeg)